brendano/gfl_syntax/guidelines/guidelines.md

 ## Rooted fragments & discourse issues

 `**` serves as an optional top-level root marker.
-It is usually implicit, but can be provided to require that an expression *not *be headed by any word in the sentence.
+It is usually implicit, but can be provided to require that an expression *not* be headed by any word in the sentence.

 Though we have been calling the input a “sentence,” depending on the annotation project it may not be a linguistic sentence.
 The input may contain multiple “utterances,” which we use loosely to mean any unit that ought to form its own fragment in the full analysis.
 Interjections and emoticons can be considered separate utterances.
 If multiple utterances are present in the input, the head of each—typically the verb—should be marked with `**`.

-In a full analysis, every utterance will be a directed subtree (possibly with additional undirected links), with its head attached to the special node `**`.
+In a full (not underspecified) analysis, every utterance will be a directed subtree (possibly with additional undirected links), with its head attached to the special node `**`.

 **Discourse connectives.** “And …,” “though”, “however,” “first of all,” etc. are treated as independently rooted elements if they are kept in the analysis at all.